Trouble404/kaggle-Job-Salary-Prediction/README.md

 Processed data can be downloaded at link：https://pan.baidu.com/s/1DrLCkmjK4GxdOsHHnDpEZw pin：8nk1

+# Step 2: Genreate one-hot vector

+transfrom vector to one-hot vector and using Embedding or HashingVectorizer to process data in FullDescription

 # Step 2: Train model

-transfrom vector to one-hot vector and using Embedding or HashingVectorizer to process data in FullDescribtuion
+try to use data without fulldescription right now, meet overfitting.
+Perpare to pre-processing salay data first.